bardius/tgs/README.md

 	</VirtualHost>

 Updating to the ci server and the live server
-(after initial deployment)
 -------------------------------------------------------------------------

 This can be done with simple steps in your SSH CLI